Want to help us grow? Find out how to Perform, Volunteer, Billet, or Sponsor!

 What is the last day to withdraw for a full refund?

-The 2020 registration fee is between $125-600, depending on your selected performance type/venue.
-Should you need to withdraw from the Festival, your fee will be refunded (minus a $85 refund administration fee) IF we are able to fill your space with another artist from our wait list.
+For theatre artists, the 2021 in-person participation fee is between $125-600, depending on your selected performance type/venue.
+Should you need to withdraw from the Festival, your fee will be refunded (minus a $85 refund administration fee) IF we are able to fill your space with another artist from our waitlist.

-All registration fees are non-refundable after March 31, 2021.
+All in-person participation fees are non-refundable after March 31, 2021.

 What are the administration fees on ticket prices?